 Drawing on his background in journalism, Max Halparin brings exceptional research, writing and communication skills to achieving positive results for employees and trade unions.

-Max is an employment, labour and human rights law advocate skilled in communicating compelling cases before courts, labour boards and administrative tribunals.
+Max is an employment and labour lawyer skilled in communicating compelling cases before courts, labour boards and administrative tribunals.
 He regularly represents non-unionized employees in disputes involving termination and severance, workplace safety, harassment, discrimination and human rights.
-He also helps the firm’s labour practice represent unions and their members in a variety of matters including grievance arbitrations seeking to reduce discipline, to overcome discharge and to modify working arrangements for injured workers.
-The non-unionized employees he represents occupy a wide variety of roles in many different sectors, from light industry to non-profit organizations.
-On the labour side, he helps unions in sectors such as transit, education and skilled trades.
+His clients hold a wide variety of roles, including in health care, light industry, and non-profit organizations.
+Max also helps the firm’s labour practice represent unions and their members through grievance arbitrations seeking to reduce discipline and to modify working arrangements for injured workers.
+Max primarily assists unionized workers in transit, education, and skilled trades.

-Since having been called to the bar in 2018, Max has helped to resolve dozens of workplace disputes.
-His successes include an arbitration decision outlining the process that a large Ontario school board must follow when accommodating its support staff.
+Since his call to the bar in 2018, Max has helped to resolve dozens of workplace disputes.
+His successes include an arbitration decision outlining the process that a large Ontario school board must follow when accommodating its support staff, and assisting trade unions to reinstate numerous workers following an unjust discharge.

-Max has published in the Education and Law Journal.
-Since 2019, he has served on the board of directors for the StopGap Foundation, a national charity focusing on making cities and towns more physically accessible.
-He is a member of the Toronto Lawyers’ Association, the Ontario Bar Association, and the Canadian Association of Labour Lawyers.
+For the past four years, Max has served on the board of directors for the StopGap Foundation, a national charity focusing on making cities and towns more physically accessible.
+He has published in the Education and Law Journal, and is a member of the Toronto Lawyers’ Association, the Ontario Bar Association, and the Canadian Association of Labour Lawyers.
 He holds a JD from the University of Ottawa’s Faculty of Law and a BA in Geography from McGill University.